Commentary on monetary developments statistics

 Source: ARAD data series system

-The annual rate of growth of loans to the private sector, which are the most important counterpart of M3, increased by 0.5 percentage point to 6.0% in February compared with the previous month.
-The annual growth rate of loans to non-financial corporations, a major component of this indicator, saw a month-on-month increase of 0.7 percentage point to 4.6% in February.
-The annual growth rate of loans to households, another major component, increased slightly for the tenth consecutive month (4.1% in April 2024).
-It rose by 0.1 percentage point to 6.3% in February 2025.
+The annual rate of growth of loans to the private sector, which are the most important counterpart of M3, increased by only 0.1 percentage point to 6.1% in March compared with the previous month.
+As a result of financial transactions, loans to the private sector increased by CZK 37.0 billion month on month (up by CZK 245.9 billion year on year), reaching CZK 4,238.8 billion.
+The annual growth rate of loans to non-financial corporations, a major component of this indicator, saw a month-on-month decrease of 0.2 percentage point to 4.4% in March.
+The annual growth rate of loans to households, another major component, increased slightly for the eleventh consecutive month (4.1% in April 2024).
+Compared to the previous month, it rose by 0.3 percentage point to 6.6% in March 2025.

 Chart 2 – Contributions to annual growth in loans to private sector (%)